Campervan Hire New Zealand

 How much is the New Zealand camping trip?

-New Zealand prices: the rules of thumb.
-The North Island is generally more expensive than the South Island.
+The South Island is generally more expensive than the North Island.
 Gasoline is much cheaper in big cities than in the surrounding area.
-Get the discount cards in supermarkets like Countdown or New World and get savings on shopping or refueling.
+Get the discount cards in supermarkets like Countdown or New World and get savings on shopping or refuelling.

 What if I arrive late?